davedevelopment/phpmig/README.md

 Contributing
 ------------

 Feel free to fork and send me pull requests, but I don't have a 1.0 release yet, so I may change the API quite frequently.
-If you want to implement somthing that I might easily break, please drop me an email
+If you want to implement something that I might easily break, please drop me an email

 Inspiration
 -----------